Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 the ``<%-`` tag, which will perform the HTML-escaping.

 There are some exceptions where you must use a combination of ``<%=``, which does not escape, and one of the UI Toolkit ``HtmlUtils`` functions.
-One example is when using the ``HtmlUtils.interpolateHtml()`` function to translate strings that are mixed plain text and HTML.
-You can easily gain access to the ``HtmlUtils`` object inside a template by creating rendering the Underscore.js template using the ``HtmlUtils.template()`` function.
+One example is when you use the ``HtmlUtils.interpolateHtml()`` function to translate strings that consist of a mix of plain text and HTML.
+You can easily gain access to the ``HtmlUtils`` object inside a template by rendering the Underscore.js template using the ``HtmlUtils.template()`` function.

-If you need to pass an HTML snippet to a template, which has already been HTML-escaped, you should name the variable with an ``Html`` suffix, and use ``HtmlUtils.ensureHtml()`` to ensure it was in fact properly HTML-escaped.
+If you need to pass an HTML snippet to a template, which has already been HTML-escaped, you should name the variable with an ``Html`` suffix, and use ``HtmlUtils.ensureHtml()`` to ensure that it was in fact properly HTML- escaped.
 See the following example.

 .. code-block:: javascript

     <%= HtmlUtils.ensureHtml(nameHtml) %>

-For more details on using the ``HtmlUtils`` utility functions, see :ref:`Safe JavaScript Files`.
+For more details about using the ``HtmlUtils`` utility functions, see :ref:`Safe JavaScript Files`.